nvdungx/nvdungx.github.io/_pages/about.md

 permalink: /about/
 title: About
 ---
 **About me:** Love football both playing and watching, riding motorcycle, admiring beautiful sceneries around my country.
-Had been working as embedded engineer in automotive domain for about 5 years.
+Had been working as embedded engineer in automotive domain for over 5 years.

 **Education:** graduated from Ho Chi Minh city Bach Khoa University in Jan-2017.
 I studied electronic and electrical engineering and major in Automation & Control Engineering.
 During my time at the university, even though most of my courses were focused on factory automation(SCADA, PLC, Industrial Networking), my interest shifted to embedded domain(robotic).